Jack-Portwood/Model_Vending_Machine/README.md

 # Model_Vending_Machine

 ## Development Background
-This is a model of a vending machine, built using Java and the princile of Object Orientated programing.
+This is a Java model vending machine, which implements Object Orientated Programing principles and uses JUnit4 for Test Driven Development.